my-name-is-samael/BeamJoy/README.md

 ### Can I completely disable the "ghost mode" when somebody respawns ?

-This is a respawn protection system, and it is a key component of the mod.
-You can implement it yourself by following the instructions in [this ticket](https://github.com/my-name-is-samael/BeamJoy/issues/58), but please note that I cannot be held responsible if other parts of the mod no longer function as intended.
+This is a respawn protection system enabled by default on your server, but you can configure it under `Edit` > `Freeroam Settings` (`Collisions Mode` field).

 ### Shadows are disappearing when I drive fast.
 What's going on ?